 Many of the men considering hormone replacement therapy at our clinics in Shreveport, Baton Rouge, Metairie, and Slidell are concerned about the loss of muscle tone and the causes of weight gain.
 In men, these age-related changes commonly occur during “male menopause”—called andropause—and are linked to low testosterone levels.
-Simply put, these patients want to know if hormone replacement therapy can help them gain muscle and lose weight.
+Simply put, these patients want to know if hormone replacement therapy is the best way to help them gain muscle and lose weight.

 To be sure, menopausal women also encounter similar issues—specifically struggling with weight gain as their estrogen levels fall during menopause—and restoring hormonal balance can help boost muscle mass and reduce weight.
 But those are typically the primary symptoms that prompt women to inquire about HRT.